 Your digital marketing apprentice will be encouraged to implement their training right away and share their knowledge with the wider team.

 Starting your newest team member’s marketing career through an apprenticeship is an incredible way to build up a culture of constant learning, development, and improvement.
-A Level 3 apprenticeship is a 12-15 month programme that will set up any new marketer for success in your organisation.
+A Level 3 apprenticeship is up to 15-months, and will set up any new marketer for success in your organisation.

 Part of an apprenticeship programme includes setting goals, reflecting on progress, and finding ways to improve performance.
 An apprenticeship encourages both learners and their managers to take a big picture view of what they want to achieve in their role and play a part in helping their team grow and evolve.

-Afterwards, there is the option to seamlessly progress onto the Level 4 Marketing Executive programme to deepen understanding, or to keep up the habit of professional development through other methods, such as CIM certifications, online courses, or mentoring a new apprentice.
+Afterwards, there is the option to deepen understanding and to keep up the habit of professional development through other methods, such as CIM certifications, online courses, or mentoring a new apprentice.

 In marketing, most in-demand skills can be broken down into two key categories: things that can be taught, and things that come naturally.